-Dutch fashion label Francon chose the Depot Boijmans Van Beuningen in Rotterdam to present its latest collection.
-This distinctive building, designed by the MVRDV architectural studio, serves as an archive for the museum of the same name, and is also the very first publicly accessible art depot.
+To present its latest collection, the Dutch fashion brand Francon chose to set up shop in the Depot Boijmans Van Beuningen in Rotterdam.
+A unique building, designed by the architectural studio MVRDV, which serves as archives for the museum of the same name and is also the very first art storage facility accessible to the public.

-It's worth noting that many museums, especially international ones, are only able to present 6-7% of their collections in exhibitions.
-The remaining percentages are kept in reserve, out of sight.
-A tradition that the Depot Boijmans Van Beuningen wanted to break with the MVRDV competition.
-The design of the egg-shaped building, 39.5 m high, makes all the artifacts visible.
-A visit to the Depot is also an opportunity to observe the conservation and restoration processes, as well as the packaging and transportation of works of art.
-Surrounded by art, visitors are led up the building through the atrium by five large zigzag staircases, which take them to the exhibition rooms and curatorial studios, and also to the roof.
-The atrium is filled with 13 glass display cases showing a "lightly organized" and constantly changing selection of the repository's many treasures.
-Other works of art are packaged, hung on a rack, and displayed in a cabinet, but visitors can submit requests to see particular pieces.
+It's worth noting that many museums, particularly international ones, can only display 6 to 7% of their collections in exhibitions.
+The remaining percentages are kept in storage, out of public view.
+This is a tradition that the Boijmans Van Beuningen Depot aimed to break with the support of MVRDV.
+The design of the 39,5-meter-high, ovoid building makes all the artifacts visible.
+A visit to the Depot also offers the opportunity to observe the conservation and restoration processes, as well as the packing and transport of artworks.
+Surrounded by art, visitors are led to the top of the building through the atrium by five grand, zigzag staircases, which lead to the exhibition halls, the curators' studios, and also to the roof.
+The atrium is filled with 13 glass display cases showcasing a loosely organized and constantly evolving selection of the depot's many treasures.
+The other artworks are packed, hung on a rack, and displayed in a cabinet, but visitors can submit requests to see particular pieces.

 https://www.boijmans.nl/en/depot